LEARN-LK/Indico/Email-Notifications.md

    - **Approve registrations**: Sends the "Message for complete registrations" to the registrant (e.g., `gayan@learn.ac.lk`) and, if enabled, to organizers.
    - **Reject registrations**: Sends a rejection notification (if configured in the template).
    - **Reset registrations**: Resets the registration state, potentially triggering a follow-up email.
-4. The notification email will use the templates defined in Step 1, including any attached iCalendar files for approved registrations.

 ### **Step 3: Set Up Abstract Submission Notifications**
 **Location**: Management Area → Call for Abstracts → Reviewing → Notification Templates